Rune75/Arduino_Synchronous_Detector/README.md

 # Arduino Synchronous Detector

+This code demostrates a low frequency lockin amplifier or synchronous ligth detector inplementation using only a Arduino board and 2 additional modules:
+  1. The OPT101 amplified vissible light photodiode
+  2. A laser pointer

+The syncronous detector components ar all realised in software using the Atmega328p builtin ADC as frontend.

 ## Basic principle

 ![Basic principle](specs/lockin_detector-Signals.png)

 ## Analog implementation
 ![Analog Synchronous detector](specs/Analog_detector.png)

 ## Full microcontroller inplementation with Atmega328p
 ![Arduino Synchronous detector](specs/Arduino_detector.png)

-## Description
-This code demostrates a low frequency lockin amplifier or synchronous ligth detector inplementation using only a Arduino board and 2 additional modules:
-  1. Atmega328p Arduino board w synchronous detector inplementation in code
-  2. The OPT101 amplified vissible ligth photodiode
-  3. A laser pointer

-The syncronous detector components ar all realised in software using the Atmega328p builtin ADC as frontend.

 ##  Basic specs (work in progress)